-- Possession of 3⁄4 of an ounce or less of marijuana is a civil violation in the state of New Hampshire, not a criminal offense and therefore tickets issued for possession of marijuana are not classified as "arrests," as per Clery Act Regulations. - In accordance with The Handbook for Campus Safety and Security Reporting (2016) and the comments to the final regulations for Violence Against Women Act (VAWA) (34 CFR Part 668, 2014), crimes that are committed between roommates or former roommates are not counted in "Domestic Violence."
-The relationship between the perpetrator and the victim must be more than two people cohabitating together.
-The people cohabitating together must be current or former spouses or have an intimate relationship.
-(Handbook, 2016) - The State of New Hampshire does not recognize dating violence as a separate offense.
-It all falls under the definition of Domestic Violence.
-Therefore there will not be any dating violence statistics.
+- Possession of 3⁄4 of an ounce or less of marijuana is a civil violation in the state of New Hampshire, not a criminal offense and therefore tickets issued for possession of marijuana are not classified as "arrests," as per Clery Act Regulations. - In accordance with The Handbook for Campus Safety and Security Reporting (2016) and the comments to the final regulations for Violence Against Women Act (VAWA) (34 CFR Part 668, 2014), crimes committed between roommates or former roommates are not counted in "Domestic Violence," the relationship between the perpetrator and the victim must be more than two people cohabitating together.
+The people cohabitating together must be current or former spouses or have an intimate relationship."
+(Handbook, 2016) - The State of New Hampshire does not recognize dating violence it all falls under the category of Domestic Violence therefore there will not be any dating violence statistics.